All Episodes

 But like Dr. Lee said, let's make the predictable affordable.

-Um so there's yeah, real solutions that can be implemented essentially today uh for citizens across the country, help them save money, improve their lives, improve their health.
+So there's real solutions that could be implemented essentially today for citizens across the country, help them save money, improve their lives, improve their health.

 Dr. Lee Gross, thank you.